Standard Technical Tracks

 Tom Wissing | Naval Oceanographic Office

-Offshore renewable energy is steadily expanding in state and federal waters of the Atlantic, Pacific, & Gulf of Mexico.
-The growth of renewable resource development requires environmental knowledge, resource-intense planning, and well-curated operations & maintenance of offshore & coastal, land-based systems.
-This track will support discussion that ranges from environmental characterization to future design, deployment, & operation plans for offshore renewable energy systems, how the offshore renewable energy industry will be advanced, & how it can be supported by both private and public ventures.
+Offshore renewable energy is steadily expanding in state and federal waters of the Atlantic, Pacific, and Gulf of Mexico.
+The growth of renewable resource development requires environmental knowledge, resource-intense planning, and well-curated operations and maintenance of offshore and coastal, land-based systems.
+This track will support discussion that ranges from environmental characterization to future design, deployment, and operation plans for offshore renewable energy systems, how the offshore renewable energy industry will be advanced, and how it can be supported by both private and public ventures.